precice/calculix-adapter/docs/adapter-calculix-supermuc.md

 Any problems with the installation of SPOOLES and ARPACK can be searched in the installation [instructions](http://www.dhondt.de/INST_CCX_2_8_MAC_02_10_2015.pdf).

-To install yaml-cpp, run in the source directory:
+To install yaml-cpp (up to adapter v2.20.1), run in the source directory:

 ```bash
 mkdir build